Course Code: dlm

 In this lesson you'll start with a whirlwind tour through the various elements of a logistics system, examining how each element contributes to its overall success.
 Then you'll look more closely at two of the major elements: warehousing choices and physical distribution.
 The lesson will talk about planning, setting up, and operating a warehouse.
 You'll explore the scope and function of physical distribution and finally study carrier transportation modes and methods.

-Today's lesson will broaden your horizons regarding material handling, packaging, order entry, and customer service (order fulfillment).
+This lesson will broaden your horizons regarding material handling, packaging, order entry, and customer service (order fulfillment).
 You'll learn about the different material handling options and discover several dimensions of packaging.
 You'll also see how the order fulfillment cycle can benefit your organization and determine how to calculate the order fill and line item fill methods.

 Receiving starts the ball rolling for logistics activities.
 After all, you can't do much until you receive raw materials, equipment, and supplies.
 This lesson will discuss receiving, production stores, and ways to address inbound delivery problems.
 You'll learn the specific steps of the receiving function, and see that there are two types of production stores arrangements—the closed and open system.
 You'll also discover different ways to store materials and find out the difference between expediting and tracing.
 Finally, you'll obtain a few strategies to bring lost shipments in on time.

 As a logistics practitioner, you're responsible for controlling inventories.
-To help you do this effectively, today's lesson will cover two key techniques: the ABC classification and the economic order quantity (EOQ) formula.
+To help you do this effectively, this lesson will cover two key techniques: the ABC classification and the economic order quantity (EOQ) formula.
 ABC helps you classify inventories based on their characteristics.
 The EOQ formula balances the cost of obtaining with the cost of keeping inventory.
 You'll also find out how to set and manage an inventory budget so you come in at or under budget.

 Logistics systems move products, material, and equipment in and out of organizations, so it's important to maintain documentation that reflects the pattern of movement and also designates ownership.
 Doing so will allow you to effectively manage customer returns, and you'll learn how to do that in this lesson.
 The lesson will also talk about the customer return process and basic transportation documents, including the bill of lading and the freight bill.